 In gardens a polarizer can be the difference between a nice picture or a mess of bright leaves.
 If you see the leaves in the rose you can notice that they have pure colors and little reflections (a polarizer reduce reflections, it doesn’t erase them)

 This mountains and clouds were taken from a bus in movement.
 One defect of a polarizer is that it blocks a bit the light, so the cheaper can get really dark and the best have a better light transmittance.
 The Marumi DHG Super allowed me to take photographs in movement without rising the iso and losing quality.
 Except in sunsets and dusk, there is better to take off the filter.
 I’m not sure how better is the Exus version.

 Reducing atmospheric haze

-In paint there is a technic called Atmospheric Perspective, it’s used to transmit a sense of distance giving the objects in the distance a bluish appearance, this is natural because our atmosphere.
+In paint there is a technic called Atmospheric Perspective, it’s used to transmit a sense of distance giving the farthest objects a bluish appearance; this is natural because the color of our atmosphere at day.
 But when we photograph distant objects without closer ones, for example when using tele lenses or a zoom lens fully extended the bluish cast can be felt wrong.
 So the polarizer helps a lot.
 Bellow is another example.

 Although the emphasis of polarizers is used in reduce reflections they can help them too, the reflection in the little stream above and the lake next to this paragraph can show you, besides you can see the vegetation has better contrast, moderate reflections and there is no much atmospheric haze.

-Rainbows can be hard to photograph, a polarizer is your best bet, period.
+Rainbows can be hard to photograph, a polarizer is your best bet.